-In the U.S., “a food allergy reaction sends someone to the emergency room every three minutes”, says Chicago paediatrician Christina Ciaccio.
-She was part of an international study on the immunotherapy of children with peanut allergies, in which researchers from Charité Universitätsmedizin Berlin were also involved.
-Most food allergy emergencies and deaths in the U.S. are due to peanut allergies.
+In the US, “every three minutes, a food allergy reaction sends someone to the emergency room ”, says Chicago paediatrician Christina Ciaccio.
+She is the co-author of an international study on immunotherapy for peanut allergy in children, in which researchers from Charité Universitätsmedizin Berlin were also involved.
+Most food allergy emergencies and deaths in the US are due to peanut allergies.

 The US Food and Drug Administration (FDA) approved the first drug for peanut allergy immunotherapy in January 2020.
 It is marketed in the US under the name Palforzia®.
 “I can’t stress enough what a game changer it will be for allergists and patients to have an FDA-approved product for peanut allergy treatment”, says Ciaccio.

 The drug was approved in the EU later than in the US because there were initially insufficient data on European patients.
 Too few Europeans were included in the international PALISADE study, said Kirsten Beyer at the Online Allergy Day of the German Allergy and Asthma Association (DAAB) in June 2020.
 Beyer is head of the Paediatric Allergy Study Centre and professor at Charité Universitätsmedizin Berlin.

 In the meantime, however, the data from the second major study have been published – the ARTEMIS Study (AR101 Trial in Europe Measuring Oral Immunotherapy Success), which was conducted exclusively in Europe.
 It included 175 children and adolescents between the ages of four and 17.